Need help? We are available to speak to you 7 days a weekRead More

 A Partner visa applicant needs to submit basic identity papers, police checks, and health results to get started.
 Beyond that, they must prove that they have an ongoing relationship with their partner.
 This means showing how you share your finances as well as household and social life, while also documenting your long-term commitment.

-While there is no “express” service, you can speed things up by front-loading your application.
+While there is no "express" service, you can speed things up by submitting a decision ready application from the outset.
 This involves submitting all evidence, including police and medical checks, immediately upon lodgement.
 Respond promptly to any Department requests and regularly upload new evidence (like recent travel or joint bills) to your ImmiAccount.

 Onshore applicants for the subclass 820 visa are issued a Bridging Visa A (BVA) with work rights.
 However, these rights only apply once your current substantive visa expires.
 If your bridging visa has “no work” conditions, you may be able to apply to have them removed by demonstrating financial hardship.